Sahra Wagenknecht

-Wagenknecht became a prominent member of the Party of Democratic Socialism (PDS) from the early 1990s.
-After the foundation of The Left, she became a leading member of the party's most radical wing as leader of the Communist Platform.
-She has been a controversial figure throughout her career due to her hardline and populist stances, statements about East Germany, immigration and refugees, and her political movement Aufstehen.
+Wagenknecht became a prominent member of the PDS from the early 1990s.
+After the foundation of The Left in 2007, she was a leading member of one of the party's most left-wing factions as leader of the Communist Platform.
+Her economic views shifted since then.
+In 2011, she laid them out in her book Freedom instead of Capitalism, in which she analysed Germany’s economic policy at the time of the euro crisis and criticised it on the basis of ordoliberalism.